 - Calling 911 based on the possibility of receiving $100

-- Reporting drivers without personal knowledge of the driver's actual
+- Reporting drivers without personal knowledge of the driver's actual level of intoxication

 - Stopping drivers based on a tip, instead of actual evidence of impairment

 Law enforcement uses the information provided from a 911 call to make a traffic stop.
 The police do not have any additional evidence suggesting that the driver should have been pulled over.
 These actions are justified by the court case of Navarette v.
 California, which allowed law enforcement to make a DUI stop based on the information provided in an anonymous tip.